Loading...

 What’s in the News

-• Bank of Hawai‘i Corporation reported net loan and lease charge offs of $1.1 million for the first quarter of 2026, equal to 3 basis points annualized of total average loans and leases outstanding, with gross charge offs of $4.1 million partially offset by gross recoveries of $3.0 million (Key Developments).
+• Bank of Hawai‘i Corporation reported net loan and lease charge offs of US$1.1 million for the first quarter of 2026, equal to 3 basis points annualized of total average loans and leases outstanding, with gross charge offs of US$4.1 million partially offset by gross recoveries of US$3.0 million (Key Developments).

-• Compared to the prior quarter, net loan and lease charge offs for the first quarter of 2026 were $3.1 million lower, reflecting a 9 basis point change on a total average loans and leases outstanding basis (Key Developments).
+• Net loan and lease charge offs for the first quarter of 2026 were described as lower than in the linked quarter by US$3.1 million, which the company framed as 9 basis points annualized on total average loans and leases outstanding (Key Developments).

 Valuation Changes